CadeJMock/LibraryManagementSystem/README.md

 # Library Management System

 This is the final project for my **CSCI-428 Course** at **East Texas A&M**.
 Author: **Cade Mock**
 CWID: **50350556**
 Email: **cmock2@leomail.tamuc.edu**

-The location of my actual .java files is:
+(For Professor) The location of my actual .java files is:
 *LibraryManagementSystem/src/main/java/com.example.librarymanagementsystem/*
 ---